-The Local Government Ombudsman Annual Review letter was published in July 2018.
-The report considered 9 complaints referred to the Ombudsman in for the year ended 31 March 2018.
-One of the 9 complaints was upheld.
-4 were referred back to the Council for local resolution and 1 was closed after initial enquiries.
+The Local Government Ombudsman Annual Review letter was published in July 2020.
+The report considered 1 complaint referred to the Ombudsman in for the year ended 31 March 2020.
+This complaint was not upheld.

 The letter is published online at